lukechampine/ldwm/README.md

 Installation
 ------------
-Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).
+Edit config.mk to match your local setup (ldwm is installed into the /usr/local namespace by default).

-Afterwards enter the following command to build and install dwm (as root if necessary):
+Afterwards enter the following command to build and install ldwm (as root if necessary):

     make clean install